mjbots/pi3hat/README.md

 A: Despite the name `pi3hat`, yes it works just fine on a Raspberry Pi 4 too.

+## Do I need to use the XT 30 input connector? ##

+A: Nope.
+You can power the Raspberry Pi with through any means.
+The pi3hat internally only uses the 3.3V output from the Raspberry Pi, and the input connector is just an independent mechanism to power the Pi.

 ## Will this work on **insert random board here**? ##

 A: Maybe?
 If it has the same pinout as a Raspberry Pi, can can be